 Congratulations to the 2020 Finalists!
 The 2020 Winner was announced on May 19.
 Watch the webinar below.

 Finalists will be announced in a press release in late April.
-The winner will be announced in a press release on the day of the Symposium.
+The winner will be announced in a press release on May 18.

 You must complete the application using Adobe Reader.
 Once you are satisfied with your application, use the “Submit Form” button from Adobe Reader, or simply email your final application to [email protected].